sc1341/Venmo-OSINT/README.md

  Venmo: Open Source Intelligence Investigation Tool

 ## Usage

-Install Dependencies:

-`pip3 install -r requirements.txt`

-Run the script:
+Install and run the script:

+`pip3 install venmo-osint`

-`python3 main.py --username YOURUSERNAME --filename YOUROUTPUTFILENAME`
+`venmo-osint --username YOURUSERNAME --filename YOURFILENAME`

 The script then returns all public transactions and their recipients to the user